-Arnold - Arnold Cemetery - Little history can be found on this cemetery.
+Arnold - Richardson Cemetery - Little history can be found on this cemetery.
 Out of 128 original acres, only two remain due to subdivisions built around it.

 The cemetery sits upon the crest of a hill and there are burials within the overgrown wooded slopes of it.
 Paranormal activity include shadowy